-6. PRESERVATION OF EVIDENCE
+7. PRESERVATION OF EVIDENCE

 Because sexual harassment may involve physical trauma and is a crime, individuals who have experienced sexual violence are urged to seek medical treatment as soon as possible.
 They are strongly encouraged to preserve all physical and digital evidence of the violence.
 This may be needed to prove criminal sexual violence, or for obtaining a protective order.
 Individuals who have experienced sexual violence should not shower, bathe, eat, drink, wash their hands, or brush their teeth until after they have had a medical examination.
 They should save all the clothing they were wearing at the time of the incident.
 Each item of clothing should be placed in a separate paper bag (not plastic).
 They should not clean or disturb anything in the area where the sexual violence occurred.
-Digital evidence relating to the incident, such as texts, emails, and social media posts, should be also be preserved.
+Digital evidence relating to the incident, such as texts, emails, and social media posts, should also be preserved.

-7. RESOURCES
+8. RESOURCES

-UAT encourages individuals who have experienced sexual harassment to seek immediate support and advocacy services provided by UAT or community services.
-The Title IX Coordinator or other campus officials will provide information regarding off-campus resources for support and advocacy.
+UAT encourages individuals who have experienced sex discrimination, including sex-based harassment to seek immediate support and advocacy services provided by UAT or community services, which are identified below.
+The Title IX Coordinator or other campus officials will provide additional information regarding off-campus resources for support and advocacy upon request.